 Corrections: An update was made to Lecture 2 to correct slide 19: arguments of return values should have read arguments or return values.
 An update was made to Lecture 3 to clarify slide 16: in REST, "POST" is the referred create operation; "PUT" overwites an existing object (but can also be used to create); and "PATCH" is a newer operation to perform a partial update of an object "in place" on the server.

-- Concurrent systems supervision questions 1: Semaphores, generalised producer-consumer, and priorities
+- Concurrent and Distributed Systems - supervision questions 1: Semaphores, generalised producer-consumer, and priorities

 Many of the ideas in concurrent systems can feel quite abstract in the absence of real-world experience; more glibly put, you can't understand a race condition without having debugged one!
 An introduction to concurrency primitives in Java, as well as several practical exercises, can be found here: